 Why are my zucchini fritters soggy?
 If you zucchini fritters turned out soggy, you probably didn’t squeeze out enough water from the shredded zucchini.
 Zucchini has a lot of water in it, so it’s important to really squeeze out the excess.
 I usually give it an extra squeeze when I think I’m done to really make sure I get most of it out.

 What type of miso should I use?
 I use white miso, it has a mild flavor.
-You can definitely use a red or darker miso, but use about half what the recipe calls for because the flavor will be more intense.
+You can use a red or darker miso, but use about half what the recipe calls for because the flavor will be more intense.
 It can be found in most international aisle or sometimes in the fermented food section (I have seen it near kombucha or sauerkraut).
 If you can’t find it, a Whole Foods or specialty store should have it.

 Can you make these with canned or frozen corn?
 Yes you can!
-I prefer using fresh farmers market corn on the cob because that usually has the best flavor especially during the summer.
+I often use fresh farmers market corn on the cob because that usually has the best flavor especially during the summer.
 But if you’re craving these and only have canned or frozen, you can use that too.
 No need to defrost frozen corn kernels, they are small enough they’ll cook inside the fritter.

 How do you make air fryer zucchini fritters?
 Start by trimming ends from zucchini and discard.
 Next, grate the zucchini using the large holes on a box grater, being careful with your fingers.
 Place grated zucchini in a fine mesh strainer over another bowl and add ½ teaspoon kosher salt to zucchini, mix well and let sit for 10-15 minutes, allowing the liquid to drain.